 Now that you’ve sorted out your passwords, implementing Two Factor Authentication (also known as Two-Step Verification) is the next step up in terms of security.
 With 2FA, every time a login attempt is made on your account, you’ll have to input an additional unique 6-digit code to actually be able to log in to your account.
 2FA is not necessary, or available, on every account as in some cases a strong password is usually sufficient enough and adding 2FA slows you down by creating an additional step, however, for accounts that store very important or sensitive information, enabling 2FA is highly recommended.

 Here’s a short video that better explains what 2-Factor Authentication is:

 The accounts you should definitely enable 2FA on include:

 Your Email Account

 This is a huge one.

 If you’re like most people, you likely use an account like Gmail and have other email addresses filtered through it.
 This means that for any online service you use, your recovery emails (if you forget your password) go to your Gmail account.
-That means if someone gets into your email they can change every other password and since they have access you all your emails, they can also easily find out exactly what services you are signed up to.
-Think about that for a second.
-It’s scary.
+That means if someone gets into your email they can change every other password and, since they have access to all your emails, they can also easily find out exactly what services you’re signed up to.
+Think about that for a second: It’s scary.

-Do yourself a favour and protect your email account with 2FA if it’s available for you email service provider.
+Do yourself a favor and protect your email account with 2FA if it’s available for your email service provider.

 Your Ecommerce Platform & Blog